Basic J-1 Rules and Regulations

 As an Exchange Visitor, you are responsible for reading, understanding, and complying with U.S. federal laws and regulations governing your J-1 visa status.
 Below is a list of the rules and regulations that you are required to follow.

-Note: If you do not understand the rules listed, please stop by the Research Support and International Affairs (RSIA) office in Dawes House or email us at firstname.lastname@example.org.
+Note: If you do not understand the rules listed, please stop by the Office of Research Support and International Affairs (RSIA) in Dawes House (DW) or email us at email@example.com.
 We will be happy to answer any questions you may have.

 If you are in the United States under a J-1 visa status, it is your responsibility to do the following: